fredmutisya/vivli_2024/README.md

 ![Patient_management](https://github.com/fredmutisya/vivli_2024/blob/main/website/2.png)

+### AI powered summary

+Dynamic Report Generation: Combines data from the FDA, surveillance summaries, and PubMed abstracts to generate comprehensive reports saving the doctor hours of data collection, analysis and synthesis.

+Customizable Data Filtering: Demographic and clinical information picked directly from the EMR fields and matches data based on specific criteria like infection diagnosis, specialty, source, and age group.

+### Clinical Surveillance

+FDA based summarise: Real-time FDA information on the drug name, indications, usage and side effects is displayed.

+### Laboratory Surveillance

+Antibiogram Analysis: Enables the doctor/nurse to consult surveillance data and generate detailed antibiograms to monitor antibiotic resistance patterns.
+Visual Data Presentation: Resistance levels are displayed in an easily interpretable format, color-coded to indicate susceptibility levels, aiding in rapid decision-making.

+### Research Consultation

+Direct PubMed Access: The platform integrates a feature to search PubMed directly, allowing clinicians to access relevant medical studies.
+AI-Enhanced Summaries: Utilizes AI to generate summaries and key insights from research studies, promoting evidence-based clinical practices.

 ### InsightCare.AI: Streamlit Application Guide

 Welcome to the InsightCare.AI Streamlit application.
 This guide will walk you through the setup, functionality, and features of the InsightCare.AI platform, which aims to enhance healthcare decision-making by demonstrating AI-powered data analytics and visualization.